blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Convergence and divergence of consensus

-There is an incredibly diverse number of domains in which the Block Protocol could be utilised.
-It's also important to recognise that the Protocol is designed to be added to _existing_ systems, and when integrated it must be able to interoperate with whatever surrounds it.
+There is an incredibly diverse number of domains in which the Block Protocol could be utilized.
+It's also important to recognize that the Protocol is designed to be added to _existing_ systems, and when integrated it must be able to interoperate with whatever surrounds it.
 Due to this, it can't rely on a prescriptive global definition of how data should be structured, as the vast quantity of the data is pre-existing and has been made according to different systems, and it's highly impractical to expect entire data-stores to be restructured.

 Across the domains, data will vary to the point that it's completely infeasible to define one perfect description of it (an _ontology_), there will simply be too much disagreement about what a certain "thing" looks like, i.e. there will be a lack of consensus.
 It's also worth mentioning that this is not just due to differences in domains, but also in data-quality, where misconfigured data must still be _able_ to be represented in the system, which is a lot less likely with one global view of the world.

-As such, the key identified benefit of this type system is that _continues_ to allow for **partial-consensus**, where different domains can create and utilise different subsets of the wider ecosystem.
+As such, the key identified benefit of this type system is that _continues_ to allow for **partial-consensus**, where different domains can create and utilize different subsets of the wider ecosystem.
 It allows for **divergence** of definitions of "things" (Bob can define "Person" differently to Alice), but _encourages_ **gradual convergence** through reusability and further standardization.

 #### Reusability

-An issue with the current system is that for each block developed, the devleoper needs to describe its requirements autonomously.
+An issue with the current system is that for each block developed, the developer needs to describe its requirements autonomously.
 They decide what data it needs, and importantly, decide _how to describe that data_.
 The toolkit they're provided with right now is to embed semantic meaning into the key of the JSON blob.
 But as shown in the [Main Motivation](#main-motivation), this falls short quickly in the real world as language is imperfect, and words chosen as keys can have synonyms, they can prove ambiguous, etc.

 This is rectified through the following:

 - Allow people to describe the individual pieces of data _within_ "things"
 - Make it possible to reuse those descriptions

 The system proposed in the RFC creates another vector of communication, the description of the data is no longer _necessarily_ as autonomous, people describing data can benefit from existing descriptions.
-This gives a route for **convergence** of descriptions, because as a block developer I can _discover_ an existing Property Type for `Timestamp` and reuse it, mitigating some of the risk of instead describing it as "time".
+This gives a route for **convergence** of descriptions, because as a block developer I can _discover_ an existing Property Type for `Timestamp` and reuse it, mitigating some of the risks of instead describing it as "time".
 This is less one-sided because a producer of data is also able to discover descriptions which they can use to create their data.

 That's not to say this will be perfect or that it will happen most of the time, but it's a possibility that's opened up by the system, and which future tooling and processes can leverage and guide people towards.
 This is beneficial for a number of reasons, one of which is that reusability of descriptions leads to emergent standardization.